abdnaqeeb/IdentifiersDictionaryAndGrammatic/boolean.md

 # Boolean type

-A boolean variable can hold either true or false values.
+A `boolean` variable can hold either true or false values.
-As a general convention a name of a boolean variable should be interpreted as a yes or no question.
+As a general convention a name of a `boolean` variable should be interpreted as a yes or no question.
 For example the variable `hidden` should be interpreted to "Is this hidden?"

+## How to elicit

-To elicit a boolean variable name we start by phrasing a yes/no question.
+To elicit a `boolean` variable name we start by phrasing a yes/no question.

 Yes/No questions starts with one of these helping verbs:
 - do, does, did